 Urgent private insurance and Medicare Advantage Plan update requests for beneficiaries enrolled in a Healthy Louisiana plan for pharmacy and medical benefits must be submitted to the beneficiary’s Healthy Louisiana plan.

-Urgent private and urgent Medicare Advantage Plan update requests for beneficiaries whose Pharmacy benefit is paid by Fee-for-Service Medicaid (Legacy) must be submitted to Louisiana Department of Health’s TPL contractor, HMS.
+Urgent private and urgent Medicare Advantage Plan update requests for beneficiaries whose Pharmacy benefit is paid by Fee-for-Service Medicaid (Legacy) must be submitted to Louisiana Department of Health’s TPL contractor, Health Management Systems, Inc. (HMS).

-NOTE: See Appendix D, POS User Guide of this manual chapter for claim submission details.
+NOTE: See Section 37.5.1 – Forms and Links of this manual chapter for the POS User Guide for claim submission details.

 Coordination of Benefits Exemptions